 For admission information please click on the following link: http://info.sjsu.edu/home/admission.html

-Interested in changing your major into mechanical or aerospace engineering from a different major?
+Interested in changing your major into mechanical engineering from a different major?
 Check out the College of Engineering's change of major policy.

 BSME Program Education Objectives